dcceew-bdr/bdr-dq/doc/Aggregating ScoresDocument .md

-# Understanding Data Quality Assessment Scoring in Python
+# Understanding Data Quality Assessment Numeric Scoring in Python

 ## Introduction

-This document aims to explain a Python code file that helps in assessing the quality of data through scoring.
+This document aims to explain a Python code file that helps in assessing the overall quality of data through numeric scoring of records (fitness-for-purpose FFP, assessment), using weights determined by the data curator for a particular purpose (i.e. a particular FFP profile).

 This code is designed to manage scoring definitions, apply scoring methods to actual data, and generate reports based on the assessment results.

+There is also a way to assess the FFP of data using categorical scores, see (link to documentation when ready) for more information.

 ## Overview